cduan2020/LocalizedControl/README.md

 `driverplacement.m`: An exmaple of applying the gradient-based greedy algorithm for driver placement (Algorithm 2) to a BA random network with Laplacian dynamics.

+`run_kuromoto_control.m`: run the example for the control of Kuramoto oscillator.
-`Kuromoto`: Folder containing code for local control design and dynamical simulation on a Kuramoto oscillator network.
+`Kuromoto`: Folder containing supporting code and data files for local control design and dynamical simulation on a Kuramoto oscillator network.

+`run_power_control.m`: run the example for the control of Texas power grid.
-`Power grid`: Folder containing code for local control design and dynamical simulation on the dynamics of a synthetic Texas power grid.
+`Power grid`: Folder containing supporting code and data files for local control design and dynamical simulation on the dynamics of a synthetic Texas power grid.

+`run_epidemic_control.m`: run the example for the control of the epidemics spreading dynamics over the global airline transportation network.
-`Epidemics`: Folder containing code for local control design and dynamical simulation on the epidemic spreading dynamics over the global airline transportation network.
+`Epidemics`: Folder containing supporting code and data files for local control design and dynamical simulation on the epidemic spreading dynamics over the global airline transportation network.

+`run_brain_control.m`: run the example for the control of the whole brain network.
-`Brainnet`: Folder containing code for local control design and dynamical simulation on the whole brain network.
+`Brainnet`: Folder containing supporting code and data files for local control design and dynamical simulation on the whole brain network.